adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

    :align: center

-That's because you have used custom ``Then I wait for the suggestion box to appear`` step, but not defined it.
+That's because you have used custom ``Then I wait for the suggestion box to appear`` step, but not defined it yet.
 In order to do it, we will need to create our own ``FeatureContext`` class (at last).

 Defining our own ``FeatureContext``